TheShonuff/100-days-of-code/r1-log.md

 ### R1D15
 Managed to solve a big issue on getting the dom to responed correctly to certain events.
 Moved to date formatting. struggled a bit there.

+### R1D16
+Struggled with getting Tailwind CSS up and running. need to figure out how to toggle my app into dark mode.
+Will focus on Date Formatting and toggle functions tomorrow.